otrv4/otrv4/otrv4.md

 Receive the ephemeral, ciphertext, mactag.

-If it's the very first message we receive after AKE
+If this is the very first message we receive after AKE

 ```
 R0, H0, C0_0 = HKDF(SharedSecret)